Steveiwonder/WSM/README.md

 - Bad Status Reported

 #### Missed Check In
-This can occur when the configured health check doesn't report to the server within the defined amount of time
+This can occur when the configured health check doesn't report to the server within the defined interval

 #### Bad Status Reported
-By default, all health checks should report a state of "Available" to the server, any other state will trigger the alert to be sent with an invalid state
+By default, all health checks should report a state of "Available" to the server, any other state will be considered bad and will trigger alerts.

 # Installation
 WSM is designed to run on two separate servers.
-An example is having a very cheap cloud-based VM that you can run wsm.server on and the client on your home server.
+An example is having a very cheap cloud-based VM that you can run `wsm.server` on and the client on your home server.

 ## Server
 There are two steps for installing the server